cnr-isti-vclab/vclib/docs/pages/4_space.md

 For example, the `Point` class is templated over `Scalar` and `N`.
 Specializations are then provided, like `Point3d`, which is a `Point<double, 3>`.

-A list of all the spatial data structures provided by this library can be found in the @ref space group.
+A list of all the spatial data structures provided by this library can be found in the @ref space_core and @ref space_complex groups.

 ## Utility and Miscellaneous Data Structures